Austinuc/alx-low_level_programming/0x0E-structures_typedef/README.md

 1-init_dog.c | Initializes the paramemters of the dog structure 2-print_dog.c | Prints out a dog structure properties dog.h | Added a typedef for struct dog
+4-new_dog.c | Creates a new dog from struct dog